 The posology should be adjusted in patients with renal impairment (see section 4.4).
 The clearance of melphalan, although variable, may be reduced with impaired renal function.
 High-dose melphalan with haematopoietic stem cell rescue has been used successfully even in dialysis dependent patients with end-stage renal failure.

+As a guide, for high dose Melphalan treatment without haematopoietic stem cell rescue in patients with moderate renal impairment (creatinine clearance 30 to 50 ml/min) a dose reduction of 50% is usual.
+High dose Melphalan (above 140 mg/m²) without haematopoietic stem cell rescue should not be used in patients with more severe renal impairment.
 For high intravenous doses of melphalan (100 to 240 mg/m² body surface area), the need for dose reduction depends upon the degree of renal impairment, whether haematopoietic stem cells are re-infused, and the therapeutic need.
-Melphalan injection should not be given without haematopoietic stem cell rescue at doses above 140 mg/m².
+Melphalan injection should be given with haematopoietic stem cell rescue at doses above 140 mg/m².

 It is recommended to let the infusion run at a temperature below 25°C.